8/16/2023

 Analyst, Danske Bank

-But have you changed scope in a way in terms of looking at the potential divestments?
-You talked about the share of sales that are not really performing as you have planned.
-But has there been any, can you give us any update there or any changes?
+But have you changed scope in any way in terms of looking at the potential divestments?
+You talked about the share of sales that are not really performing as you have planned, but can you give us any update there or any changes?

 speaker